lvgl/docs_old/en/html/_sources/object-types/page.md.txt

 By default, the scrollable's has `LV_FIT_FILL`auto fit in all directions.
 It means the scrollable size will be the same as the background's size (minus the paddings) while the children are in the background.
-But when an object is positioned out of the backround the scrollable size will be increased to involve it.
+But when an object is positioned out of the background the scrollable size will be increased to involve it.

 ### Scrollbars